 This is where the fees charged could potentially add up for your business, or your customers.
 For consumers, WeChat Pay starts charging a .1 percent withdrawal fee for transactions over RMBY 1,000.
 By contrast, Alipay allows much larger withdrawals, up to RMBY 20,000, before charging a .1 percent withdrawal fee.

-For merchants, WeChat Pay’s average merchant processing fee is 0.6 percent and Alipay has an average merchant fee of 0.55 percent.
-To compare, the average credit card processing fee ranges from approximately 1.3% to 3.5%.
+For merchants, WeChat Pay’s and Alipay’s merchant processing fees compare very well with the average credit card processing fee ranges from approximately 1.3% to 3.5%.

 Related Read: Solved: What Does It Cost to Accept Mobile Payments?

 How to Offer Alipay and WeChat Pay